MikeSchlosser16/CTCI/Chapter1-BigO.md

 3. Yes -- only significant term matters.
 Really O(N)
 4. No -- there is no established relationship between N and M, so we must keep both variables here.

-Suppose we had an algorithm that took an array of strings, sorted each string and thens orted the full array.
+Suppose we had an algorithm that took an array of strings, sorted each string and then sorted the full array.
 What would the runtime be?

 * Many people would say sorting each string is O(N log N) and we do this for each string, so thats O(N * N log N).
 Then we have to sort this array, so that is an additional O(NLogN), and therefore the total work is O(N^2 Log N + N Log N), which is just O(N^2 Log N) This is INCORRECT.
 Why?
 Because we used N in two different ways.
 In one case, its the length of the string, and in the other case its the length of the array.
 You can prevent this problem by not using N at all, or by using it only where there is no ambiguity as to what N could represent.
 Really, we have

 ```
 S = length of the longest string
 A = Length of the array